miguelbalboa/rfid/README.rst

 * **I don't get input from reader** or **WARNING: Communication failure, is the MFRC522 properly connected?**

   #.
 Check your connection, see `Pin Layout`_ .
   #.
+Check your pin header soldering.
+Maybe you have cold solder joints.
+  #.
 Check voltage.
 Most breakouts work with 3.3V.
   #.
 SPI only works with 3.3V, most breakouts seem 5V tollerant, but try a level shifter.
   #.
 SPI does not like long connections.
 Try shorter connections.